 Important: UITS will retire the Cyrus (Webmail) service on February 2, 2015.
-New users cannot create Cyrus accounts; current users are not affected at this time.
+After this date, the contents of mail accounts on Cyrus will not be recoverable.
 For more, see About the Cyrus (Webmail) retirement and At IU, how do I move my Cyrus (Webmail) account to Exchange?

 If you are not receiving all of the email sent to your Indiana University email address:

 The messages may have been misdirected.
 This can

 - You use the Account Management Service (AMS) to set up email forwarding to an email account other than your IU Exchange account.

 - You inadvertently set up a mail forwarding loop.

 - An error exists in the IU email address database.

 The messages may have been blocked.
 This can

 - A sender outside IU sends mail to your fully specified Exchange address.